-When I lived in Brooklyn there were these two musicians that used to play at my subway stop.
+When I lived in New York there were these two musicians that used to play at my subway stop.
 They seemed so different from one another, yet they played beautifully together.
 It turned out they were from different countries and that neither one spoke English.
 Their music was the perfectly unexpected cocktail of latin american salsa/merengue-guitar with a twist of melancholic Eastern European classical violin.
 Or maybe vice versa.

 To see a trailer click here.